Skip to main content

 • Instead of dark turkey meat at 65 calories per ounce, try white meat, which has 50 calories per ounce.

-• Replace canned cranberry sauce, at 400 calories per cup, and make your own at 44 calories per cup.
-See recipe below.
+• Skip canned cranberry sauce, at 400 calories per cup, and make your own fresh version using gelatin, at 44 calories per cup.

-• Instead of stuffing in the bird at approximately 500 calories per cup, make the low-calorie, tasty version at 150 calories per cup.
-See recipe below.
+• Instead of making the stuffing in the turkey at approximately 500 calories per cup, make a low-calorie, tasty version with a wild rice base at approximately 90 calories per half cup.

-• Instead of traditional gravy, which can have as many as 800 calories per cup, there are many low-calorie options to choose from to lower your calories and not compromise taste, with approximately half the calories.
+• Instead of traditional gravy, which can have as many as 800 calories per cup, try low-fat turkey gravy with about 30 calories per half cup.

-• Replace the traditional green bean casserole, which can pack between 300 to 400 calories per cup, with this lower calorie, tasty alternative (below) and you won’t even notice the difference for a mere 100 calories per cup.
+• Replace the traditional green bean casserole, which can pack between 300 to 400 calories per cup, with this creamy green bean and mushroom casserole for a lower-calorie, tasty alternative for a mere 100 calories per cup.

-• Instead of pumpkin pie with the crust, which is where most of the calories come from, at 80 calories per ounce with an average slice weighing 5 ounces or 400 calories, try our delicious crustless pumpkin pie recipe at 24 calories per ounce or 120 in a 5-ounce piece of pie.
-We even had it taste tested and approved by co-workers who sampled it in Weight Management Services.
+• Pumpkin pie with the crust contains 80 calories per ounce with an average slice weighing 5 ounces or 400 calories.
+Instead, try this delicious crustless pumpkin pie recipe with only 24 calories per ounce or 120 calories in a 5-ounce piece.

-It is important to remember the reason for the season is to get together and celebrate your family and friends with food to nourish your body, not abuse your body.
+It's vital to remember the reason for the season is to get together and celebrate with your family and friends.
+Use the food you share to nourish your body, not abuse it.

 Fresh Cranberry Sauce